-Generally, all adverse events and adverse reactions must be recorded and reported by the investigator to the sponsor, unless the risk-adapted adverse event management is supported by the risk assessment provided and documented in the protocol.
+In general, all adverse events must be recorded and all serious adverse events must be reported to the sponsor, unless the risk-adapted adverse event management is supported by the risk assessment documented in the protocol.

-Authorised medicinal products have generated a sufficient evidence base for their use with respect to the populations and indications described in the summary of product characteristics (SmPC), and the safety is monitored on an ongoing basis (see Appendix 5).
-In relation to trials with authorised medicinal products, it may therefore be possible to adapt safety monitoring proportionate to the risk level of the trial.
-Conversely, it can usually not be justified to reduce the recording and reporting of adverse reactions for trials with non-authorised medicinal products.
+Authorised medicinal products have generated a sufficient evidence base for their use with respect to the populations and indications as described in the SmPC, and the safety of authorised medicinal products is monitored on an ongoing basis (see Appendix 5).
+In relation to clinical trials with authorised medicinal products, it may therefore be possible to adapt recording and reporting of adverse events proportionate to the risk level of the trial.
+Conversely, it can usually not be justified to reduce the recording and reporting of adverse events for trials with non-authorised medicinal products.